maptime-ams/animated-borders-d3js/README.md

 ## Step 7: SVG style for US states

 All the previous maps were black.
 We want a nicer map!
-Add the following lines of CSS to your webpage's stylesheet:
+Add the following lines of CSS to your webpage's stylesheet (inside the `<style>` tag):

 ```css
 path {